Mattish/Cardinal-System/README.md

 Currently just used for testing out things.
 Most likely will add in formal unit tests at some point with NUnit.

 ### To Do
+ * Nodes need to handle connecting to components differently
  * Server needs Entities
  * Server needs Area
  * Server needs to be able to split